 I called my Psychiatrist the next day and told him what happened.
 He increased my medication and I saw my counselor two days later.
 I started doing Cognitive Behavioral Therapy, and it helped tremendously.
 After about 2 years, I was finally on the road to wellness.

 I am still on medication and I go to counseling when I begin to feel depressed or out of control.
-After my experiences, I don’t think I will ever be the same.
-I feel that, almost like a recovering alcoholic, I am still in recovery.
-I’ve simply learned how to cope.
+After my experiences, I don’t think I will ever be the same, but it does get better.

 Today, I love my son and my daughter with all of my being.
 I could never imagine hurting a hair on their precious little heads.
 When I look at my scar, which stretches down from my naval, I still remember the fear, the pain, and the despair, but I am not crippled by it anymore.